An orally bioavailable nanoformulation of betulinic acid that works as an HIV maturation inhibitor

 Betulinic Acid – A Unique HIV Maturation Inhibitor

 Betulinic acid has been shown to have potent anti-HIV activity with an EC50 of 1.4 µM and a therapeutic index of 9.3 by a novel mechanism of action.
-It prevents entry of HIV into the target cell, but it may also act at the maturation stage.
+It prevents the entry of HIV into the target cell, but it may also act at the maturation stage.

-Betulinic acid and its derivatives have also demonstrated anti-infective bioactivity against herpesvirus, malaria and leishmaniasis.
+Betulinic acid and its derivatives have also demonstrated anti-infective bioactivity against herpesvirus, malaria, and leishmaniasis.

 Formulation Difficulties Limiting Full Therapeutic Efficacy